parsaeisa/Notes/AI/Deep Learning/PyTorch/project.md

     - explorer
     - bunch of epochs to iterate

+we need a memory too (a class which represents the memory and enables us to use it )

 Q-function is a dictionary .

 there is a fit and a learn . what's the difference ??